 A walk down the park side took me to a gate which offered an excellent view of an impressive stadium.
 The far end had terracing in front of the offices, while the far side had a raised seating deck running the full length of the pitch.

 The artificial pitch continued behind the near goal to provide a practice area, while the open side had a few steps of open terracing, where I presume a stand once stood in the 70’s?
-The local authorities had dome a magnificent job of keeping the venue alive and fit for modern football.
+The local authorities had done a magnificent job of keeping the venue alive and fit for modern football.

 No comments: